 114. Garden Tool Organizer

-I am stoked about this idea.
-The reason is because I hang old pallets on our building and use it for storage for old pieces of sheet metal and things of that nature.
+I am stoked about this idea because I hang old pallets on our building and use it for storage for old pieces of sheet metal and things of that nature.
 This just gives me one more idea to use a hanging pallet to keep organization around our home.

 115. Planter Box